MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/cloud-create.md

 2. In **Storage QoS Policies**, select the policies that you want to assign to this cloud.

-3. Proceed with rest of the steps and complete the wizard.
+3. Proceed with the rest of the steps and complete the wizard.

 ::: moniker-end